 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At Antoine Eye Care Scleral Lens Center, we help patients from the St. Louis, Missouri area enjoy exceptional vision with scleral lenses.
+At The Antoine Eye Care Scleral Lens Center Scleral Lens and Keratoconus Center, we help patients throughout Missouri.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.